GICHD is the Geneva Centre for Humanitarian Demining (also known affectionately as the GiHAD - for reasons explained below).

 GICHD did so and told MACS and INGOs not to pass data to me any more.
 Their replacement was called RAPID and was intended to provide a quick and simple way of recording accidents in a tick-box format.

-What GICHD have chosen to replace the DDAS with is just one illustration of the way that the organisation has become “not fit for purpose”.
-Most high-risk international activities require actors to share accident data and learn from errors, but not UNMAS/GICHD.
-However, GICHD can now make the empty claim that “GICHD keeps a database of accidents”.
-No doubt that makes them proud.
+What GICHD have chosen to replace the DDAS with is just one illustration of the way that the organisation has become 'not fit for purpose'.
+Most high-risk international activities require actors to share accident data and learn from errors, but not UNMAS or GICHD.
+However, GICHD can now proudly make the empty claim that 'GICHD keeps a database of accidents'.
+Sigh.

 GICHD’s influence is waning.
 This is fortunate because it suffers weak (or absent) leadership that has allowed self-interest and incompetence to render it close to useless.
 Their lack of credibility extends to UNMAS, which was supposed to provide overall leadership to GICHD.
 It cannot do this because they share club members.
 Staff who survive either bureaucracy long enough are rewarded with positions of power that they are ill-equipped to use effectively.
-Yes, some of these are good people protecting their families and pensions above all else, but unfortunately that does not make them “fit for purpose”.
+Yes, some of these are good people protecting their families and pensions above all else, but unfortunately that does not make them 'fit for purpose'.